“Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you.”

 God “calls” us to suffer.
 This is our calling.
 “I didn’t count on that when I became a Christian.
 I thought I was going to be free from trouble.”
 No, but we do have the hand of God on us while we go through these things.
 God provides and protects and allows nothing to happen to us that he does not personally screen.
 We would not want it any other way.

 God knows the straw that will break the camel’s back.
 He will never heap upon you more than you can carry (1 Co.
 10:13).
-You will find that He is under the load as well, helping you to carry it.
-He will carry both your burden and you as well.
+You will find that God is under the load as well, helping you to carry it.
+He will bear both your burden and you as well.